Methodology

 Margin guidance missed 3 of 4 years

-ACCC interim report flags concerns
+ACCC interim report flags structural concerns

 Academic: price investment rarely reverses